juju/docs/src/en/help-openstack.md

 ## Adding credentials

+The [Cloud credentials][credentials] page offers a full treatment of credential management.

 In order to access OpenStack, you will need to add credentials to Juju.
 This can be done in one of three ways.